 Thermoset materials remain in a permanent solid state, demonstrating outstanding isotropic performance.
 They can be used to create flame retardant parts that, unlike thermoplastics, offer self-extinguishing behaviour, low smoke formation and no polymer melt-dripping.

-These characteristics make thermoset a gamechanger forindustries such as electrical, rail, automotive and aerospace where most, if not all, components must be fire-proof.
+These characteristics make the thermoset material a gamechanger forindustries such as electrical, rail, automotive and aerospace where most, if not all, components must be fire-proof.

 Using SLS printing creates